 Most of the Forum's work is carried out with and through our four primary organizational partners: YES!
-Magazine (YES!), the Institute for Policy Studies (IPS), and the New Economy Working Group (NEWGroup).
+Magazine (YES!), Institute for Policy Studies (IPS), New Economy Coalition, and New Economy Working Group (NEWGroup).

 Changing the framing stories of the culture